 Since its founding in 1842, The Chapel of the Cross has looked to the future.
 Visionary leaders called the church to protect freedom of thought, discussion and research in the face of protests against teaching evolution in schools.
 They integrated our parish years before Brown v.
 Board of Education.
 And they built up, restored, added to, and reinvented a church campus that could shelter the faith of the university community and a growing city through constant change.

-Our Parish Hall has exceeded even our own modern-day expectations..
-It has hosted congregational dinners, worship, music, adult education, parish dialogues, dances, weddings and so many other moments of fellowship and our community partners.
+Our Parish Hall has exceeded even our own modern-day expectations.
+It has hosted congregational dinners, worship, music, adult education, parish dialogues, dances, weddings and so many other moments of fellowship with our community partners.
 Other new spaces house our preschool, youth Sunday School, choir practice, the Johnson Service Corps, election voting, English-as-a-Second-Language courses, parenting sessions, and addiction recovery programs.

 These remarkable spaces are the result of your generosity and commitment to the A Light On A Hill Campaign, which also raised funds for upgraded heating and cooling systems, enhanced fire and safety features, and renovations to our historic chapel.
 Thanks to you, our physical campus today embodies and amplifies our church’s vision – to equip and inspire parishioners to live out their faith, to grow as Christians, to create community, to welcome all, to share our faith, and to sustain and steward our church for present needs and those to come.